Ordinary pain…

 The week then steered into familiar territory.
 A night of unmanageable pain culminating in a disastrous faint.
 My glasses were knocked off & one lens shattered in the fall.
 I of course landed face first in the mess, then proceeded to repeat the passing out & smash my head.
 Cue a day of blood tests, butterfly stitches and feeling appalling.
 Oh and obviously more cancelled plans.

 I tire of discovering new hurdles and stumbling over the old ones.
 The week ahead will be mostly conducted from the safety of home.
 I intend to sit still, get some writing done and try very hard not to be so much trouble.
 Health is wealth in more ways than one.
-Bronan is relying on me to keep him in the luxury he accustomed to.
+Bronan is relying on me to keep him in the luxury he is accustomed to.

 If you enjoy what I do you can support me here or on Patreon.